 \begin{lemma} Paths $P_1, P_2, \ldots, P_k$ induce a special cycle containing edge $e^\star$ $(e^\star \in E(P_1))$ if and only if $r_{P_1}$ is reachable from $l_{P_1}$ through vertices $v_{P_2}, v_{P_3}, \ldots, v_{P_k}$ in one of the generated reachability instances. \end{lemma}

 \begin{proof} We handle the forward direction first.
 If we have a special cycle, we know that it is contiguously colorable, that there exists a set of paths that induce it and induce no other cycles, and that it uses at most two $e^\star$-paths.
-We are able to extract a sequence of paths $P_1, P_2, \ldots, P_k$ such that the only path intersections that exist within the sequence of paths are between two contiguous paths or the first and the last path in the sequence (if those are not the only path intersections, we end up with more than one induced cycle).
+We are able to extract a minimal sequence of paths $P_1, P_2, \ldots, P_k$ such that the only path intersections that exist within the sequence of paths are between two contiguous paths or the first and the last path in the sequence (if those are not the only path intersections, we end up with more than one induced cycle).
 There are two cases we need to handle: